StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-kills.md

 ```

 4) While we know which season was by far the worst, can you guess the best one based on user ratings?
 Let's list the seasons by IMDB ratings.
-The problem we get with using `AVG()` function is that it gives us too many decimals, therefore a useful solution is given in this example using `ROUND()`.
+The problem we get with using the `AVG()` function is that it gives us too many decimals, therefore a useful solution is given in this example using `ROUND()`.

 ```opencypher
 MATCH (e:Episode)-[:InSeason]->(s:Season)